ikrahul/SHA256-BTC-Generater/readme.md

    - **Auto-update Hash:** Enable this option to automatically update the hash and Bitcoin address as you modify your input.
    - **Check Balance:** Enable this to fetch and display the Bitcoin balance of the generated address.
+   - **Use Custom API URL for Balance:** Enable this to use a custom API URL for fetching the Bitcoin balance.
+Provide the custom API URL and the JSON key for the balance in the respective fields.

 4. **Generate Hash and Address**